 - Connect a Bluetooth transmitter to an audio output port on the TV.

 - After making sure the Bluetooth transmitter has power, put the transmitter and the receiver into pairing mode.

 The steps to add Bluetooth connectivity to your TV are simple, but sometimes it helps to have a little more information.
-Assuming your TV doesn’t already have a Bluetooth option, the most important piece of equipment you need is a Bluetooth transmitter, which is often inexpensive on Amazon.
+Assuming your TV doesn’t already have a Bluetooth option, the most important piece of equipment you need is a Bluetooth transmitter, which is in most cases inexpensive on Amazon.

 How to Check If Your TV Has Bluetooth

-You first want to check to see if the TV came with a smart remote control because if it did, the television supports Bluetooth.
+First, you’ll want to check to see if your smart TV came with a smart remote control because if it did, the television supports Bluetooth.
 If you don’t have a smart remote or aren’t sure if it is, you can still check by going to the TV’s settings menu.
 In settings, you want to select ‘Sound’ and then ‘Sound Output’.
 You’ll know your TV is Bluetooth compatible if you see an option for ‘Bluetooth Speaker List.’

 Check the Audio Output Ports on the TV

 It’s important to pay attention to the TV’s audio options because there are different types of connections.
 For instance, you need to know if there is an optical audio connection, RCA, or an auxiliary output so you have a better idea of what kind of Bluetooth transmitter to buy.
 Thankfully, there are universal transmitters like the Glovery Bluetooth (on Amazon) which cover RCA, optical audio connection, as well as auxiliary.

 To find out where the RCA outputs are, you have to look at the back of your TV.
 It’s not uncommon for the RCA analog outputs to be on the bottom of the TV or the sides.